devops329/devops/instruction/jestBasics/jestBasics.md

 ### Debugging

 Using the VS Code extension makes it easier to debug your tests.
-You can set whatever breakpoint you would like, right click on the test icon and select the option to debug.
+You can set whatever breakpoint you would like, right-click on the test icon and select the option to debug.

-By default Jest will timeout a test if it takes longer than 5 seconds without any activity.
+By default, Jest will time out a test if it takes longer than 5 seconds without any activity.
 You can override this while you are debugging by adding the following to your test code.
 Note that this only works if you are using VS Code to debug your tests.

 ```js
 if (process.env.VSCODE_INSPECTOR_OPTIONS) {